Weymuth/zumo/ZUMO_S90_HANDOFF.md

 ---

-# FIRST JOB — DELETE `ZUMO_S89_HANDOFF.md`
+# HOUSEKEEPING — ALREADY DONE, VERIFY ONLY

-The root must carry exactly ONE `ZUMO_SNN_HANDOFF.md` (§12.2, gate 28).
-If S89's is still there alongside this one, **gate 28 is failing right now.** Procedure is in `PUSH_WORKFLOW.md` §Deletions — a file batch can only add and overwrite, never delete, and this step has been missed twice.
+`ZUMO_S89_HANDOFF.md` **was deleted in the S89 close push** and gate 28 passed on the pushed tree.
+Step 4 of the ritual re-confirms it; if `§12.2 repo root carries exactly one session handoff` PASSES, there is nothing to do here.
+(Recorded because the deletion had been missed twice before — `fb70426` and S84 — and was NOT missed this time.
+Procedure lives in `PUSH_WORKFLOW.md` §Deletions.)

 ---